krsiakdaniel/fitness-app/README.md

   - `test` = writing tests
   - `install` = install new package or setup environment

-Brach name example `feat/fe-new-modal` and commit message `FE - Feat: Added new modal`.
+Brach name example `feat/fe-new-modal` and commit message `FE - Feat: Add new modal`.
 Or backend example:  `install/be-setup-server` and commit message `BE - Install: Setup server`.